-For city bred siblings, summering at our grand parents home in Bhatkal was essential nirvana.
-In the orchard, we tied strings to dragon flies and watched them fly.
+For city bred siblings, summering at our grand parents’ home in Bhatkal was essential nirvana.
+In the orchard we tied strings to dragon flies and watched them jet away.
 We foraged for bird eggs in old trees.
-With a sling shot, we brought down mangoes – not because our aim was any good, but because the trees were laden with fruit.
+With sling shots we brought down mangoes, not because our aim was any good, but because the trees were laden with fruit.
 Listening to abbu (grandpa) in his pharmacy store, we learnt a smattering of Kannada and many more swear words.
 On dark nights without power, gazillion fireflies flickering on mud walls, guided us home.

 I see grandma at her table; glasses perched on her nose, a purple bindi carefully painted on her forehead.
 Looking up, I see her lips quiver as she silently mouths the mantra.
 The pen hisses across paper and the divine words appear; again and again.

 Decades ago, I started to write the Shri Rām mantra in Devanāgiri script.
 First in a tiny booklet and then is this old diary that sits on my desk.
 Every now and then I write a few lines.
 Some days I write more, on other days less.
 Some days, nothing.
 Many days, pass.
 Months, pass.
 When the book call I write.

 Every time I write, a calm blankets me.
 My worries evaporate, time stands still, the earth frozen in space, the Universe paused.
 My pen hisses over glossy paper.
 Shri Rām Jaya Rām Jaya Jaya Rām on my breath, heart pulses slower, blood oozes, pen slides, the ink leaves a trail.
 I breathe, dhub dhup beats the heart, an invisible hand guides the pen along.
 The mantra forms, a never ending stream, rippling in bliss.

 I pause, noises filters in, the earth has resumed its march; the Universe expands!